...or see pricing

 The directorates recommend that PCPs adopt video calling solutions that are already available on the market, and which meet their requirements.

 In the long run, the goal is to make it easy to book video appointments through Health Norway (Norway’s digital health platform for citizens), but the directorates do not recommend creating a central video appointment system.
 Instead, the existing video tools will be integrated into Health Norway, and it is expected that this will be done by 2020.
 Confrere is already a part of this work.

 A recommended incentive of 10,000 NOK for the first PCPs to adopt video appointments

 The report’s socio-economic calculations regarding Norway indicate that video appointments are very profitable for society as a whole, and the report therefore believes that strong financial incentives should be provided to encourage PCPs to get started with video appointments.

 One of the proposals is to provide a one-time grant of 10,000 NOK to the first one thousand PCPs to offer both video appointments and text consultations through Health Norway before 2020.
 Details on how this is to be organized or funded are not dealt with in the report.

 Another proposal from the report is to require PCPs to offer both text and video consultations.
 The report suggests that Norway's regulations for general practitioners stipulate that they offer these e-consultations in conjunction with Health Norway's web-based booking portal.
 It predicts that the earliest such a regulation can be enforced is January 1, 2021.

 The political signals have been clear for a while

-You can also read about the GP's gatekeeper role in the digital era.
+You can also read about the PCP's gatekeeper role in the digital era.